Ovulation and Getting Pregnant

 If you are trying to get pregnant, you need to have a decent grasp of how your system works.
 Getting pregnant involves more than just having sex.
 You have to know when you ovulate.
 If you are not having sex around ovulation, you will not get pregnant.

 What is Ovulation

 Simply stated, ovulation is when your ovary releases an egg into your fallopian tubes.
-If you have good hormone balance, you will ovulate once every cycle.
+If you have the right hormone balance, you will ovulate once every cycle.
 The length of a menstrual cycle will vary from woman to woman.
-A normal cycle is one that arrives every month and is between 21 and 35 days long.
+A typical cycle is one that arrives every month and is between 21 and 35 days long.
 The average length is 28 days long.

 Important Facts About Ovulation:

-- Normally your ovary only releases a single egg.
+- Usually, your ovary only releases a single egg.
 Very rarely more than one can be released.
 If fertilization happens with both eggs, you will end up with fraternal twins.

 - The egg will live for between 12 hours and 24 hours outside of the ovary.

-- Stress, illness, travel and a bad diet can affect your cycle length.
-After you dealt with the issues, your cycle should return to its normal pattern.
+- Stress, illness, travel, and a bad diet can affect your cycle length.
+After you dealt with the issues, your cycle should return to its regular pattern.

 - If an egg is not fertilized, your uterine lining will absorb the egg after it has disintegrated.